-a photograpic story about the Batwa Pygmies.
+a photographic story about the Batwa Pygmies.

 These pictures are showing a side of Uganda that little people and tourists are familiar with.

 They are about the Batwa Pygmies, one of the oldest people of Africa.
 It can be said that the Batwa still pay the price for the development of the country and the preservation of the mountain gorillas.